shadow9owo/AutoSave-gta-sa/README.md

 # AutoSave-gta-sa
 An autosave mod for grand theft auto san andreas.

-autosaves into the 7th slot
+info : autosaves into the 7th (last) slot